-You will usually begin to walk either on the same day, or the day following your operation.
+You will usually begin to walk on the same day of your operation, or if not, the day following your operation.
 Sometimes this is not the case, but do not worry.
 The physiotherapy or nursing staff will advise you when this can happen.